 The definition of a marketplace business model: A marketplace business model allows buyers to connect with sellers (and vice versa), charging a fee for doing so.

 Did you know that marketplace-based companies are the largest companies in the world?
-For example, Chinese marketplace Taobao sold a staggering $538 billion of merchandise in 2019!
+For example, the Chinese marketplace Taobao sold a staggering $538 billion of merchandise in 2019!

 If you want to go down the marketplace route for your new startup, there are a lot of different options to consider.